Start making profits now for free!

 If a lot of corners are expected, the line might be set at 14.5 – 15 corners.
 You may feel that this is too high so decide to sell at 14.5 for a stake of £10.

 But bad news: during the game, records were broken and there were 35 corners during the match.
-This would give you a whopping loss of £205.
+This would leave you with a whopping loss of £205.
 Ouch!
+However, of course this is completely theoretical.

 Goalscorer Shirt Numbers